lsst-dm/scipi_docs_prototype/templates/struc_template.forTasks.rst

 Retargetable Subtasks
 ---------------------

+..
+This section does not need filling in by hand as in this case, the content is filled in from strings in the code itself, not in this reST document (see Guidance Doc for details).

+..
+(Wonder if i need to specify any of the below since we're not filling this in by hand..)

 .. - For these subtasks, a table will be shown with 3 columns:

 ..  - Subtask name
 ..  - Default target
 ..  - Description of what it does

-..
-In this case, the content is filled in from strings in the code itself, not in this reST document (see Guidance Doc for details).

 .. - Ultimately, the parameter type will link to a documentation topic for that type (such as a class’s API reference).